nhsengland/it-standards/euc/email.md

 ?> Note that the exchange of OFFICIAL-SENSITIVE information may be subject to other Information Governance policies.
 If in doubt, please contact your local or national IG representative.

+## Acceptible use

+The NHSEI and NHS email services are for OFFICIAL NHS business.
+All emails are subject to the overall Acceptible Use Policy as well as the NHS Digital (for NHSmail) and Microsoft usage policies.

+!> Emails sent from an official email service are treated as **legal documents** and are [classified as OFFICIAL](https://www.gov.uk/government/publications/government-security-classifications) unless otherwise marked.

+All emails are also subject to the [Standards of Business Conduct Policy](https://www.england.nhs.uk/publication/standards-of-business-conduct-policy/).

+If a message you are about to send might cause problems, upset, offence, or embarrassment, it’s not acceptable.
+Context is important - a message you might think is funny could be upsetting to someone else.

 ## Sending limits

 Both systems have limits on how much email can be sent.
 The NHSmail limits are fixed.
 Some of the NHS England limits may be changable.
 However, note that both use Office 365 and are therefore subject to those limits as well.
 Because NHSmail is a single tenancy for over 400 organisations and 2 million people, it is generally subject to stricter limits than our own service.